Reduce EMI and Improving Reliability of PWM Motors with Motor Filters

-Servo motors and VFD have two major EMI-related problems: excessive electromagnetic interference in equipment, and damage to the motor bearings caused by excessive high-frequency currents flowing through them.
+Servo and stepper motors and VFD have two major EMI-related problems: excessive electromagnetic interference in equipment, and damage to the motor bearings caused by excessive high-frequency currents flowing through them.
 Excessive EMI causes problems with measurements and equipment operation.

 All pulse-width driven motors suffer deterioration of bearings (often called EDM - electric discharge machining).
 This article describes the problem in details.